About WP Symposium

 But I still needed to prioritise.

 Against my wishes, but forced to do so, I put a small commercial model around WPS.
 It was partly a way to give users a way of ensuring they get a response to support requests, but being honest, it was also a way to try and address the growing hosting costs.
 My development and support time was my personal choice, but WPS had to be demonstrated for real.
 And hosting costs is part and parcel in running a website.
-To a lesser degree it also covers the running of the WPS Wiki and the helpdesk.
+It also covers the salary of support staff, and to a lesser degree it also covers the running of the helpdesk.

-- An activation code to remove the polite notice if you want to use Bronze WPS plugins such as Groups, Alerts, Events, Facebook, Gallery, Mobile version, etc. Remember you can use them without the activation code, but a polite notice is shown at the top of your website.
+- An activation code to remove the polite notice if you want to use Bronze+ WPS features such as Groups, Alerts, Events, Facebook, Gallery, Mobile version, etc. Remember you can use them without the activation code, but a polite notice is shown at the top of your website.

 - Access to a helpdesk for guaranteed response